 To end this 75 minute class period I gave students a formative assessment to check each student's understanding.
 For my 6th graders, their assessment was to independently fill out the right side of the note-taking table.
 For 7th and 8th graders, I gave them the worksheet shown below (⇓⇓⇓).
 On this assessment, students were asked to show understanding of each component of health and the interconnected nature of health by listing connections between two different elements of health.

 My 7th and 8th graders did very well on this assessment, which showed me they were ready to move on to the next portion of the unit.
 However, as I looked through my 6th graders' formative assessment it was clear that they had not fully grasped the concept of interconnected components of health.
 Therefore, they needed more instruction on this topic, their additional instruction was the Just Post-It Components of Health Activity (⇓⇓⇓), which will be highlighted in tomorrow's post.

-Overall, I was super happy with the components of health learning stations activity.
+Overall, I was super happy with the dimensions of health learning stations activity.
 I absolutely love using activities that require students to take ownership of their learning.
-And with learning stations students have all of the tools needed to succeed, so success truly comes down to how hard they are willing to work!
+And with learning stations, students have all of the tools needed to succeed, so success truly comes down to how hard they are willing to work!

 Well, that's it for part one of this series.
-Tune in time for the next activity in Component of Health Lesson Plans series!
+Tune in time for the next activity in Dimensions of Health Lesson Plans series!
 Let me leave you with this quote...

 Need lesson plans for your next class?